Last reviewed: September 2018

 Leaders are responsible for ensuring adequate First Aid kits are carried on the buses and in the Leaders rucksack.

-No children should be brought into the centre before 10.00 am, except by prior arrangement in exceptional circumstances.
+No children should be brought into the centre before the official start time for the scheme, except by prior arrangement in exceptional circumstances.

 The Leader must ensure the centre is left clean and tidy, locked and secure before leaving the premises on any occasion.